Study: California fire killed 10% of world’s redwood trees

 The Visalia Times-Delta newspaper obtained a copy of the report that describes catastrophic destruction from the Castle Fire, which charred 273 square miles (707 square km) of timber in Sequoia National Park.

-Researchers used satellite imagery and modeling from previous fires to determine that between 7,500 and 10,000 redwoods perished in the fire.
+Researchers used satellite imagery and modeling from previous fires to determine that between 7,500 and 10,000 redwoods perished in the Castle Fire.
 That equates to 10% to 14% of the world’s mature giant sequoia population, the newspaper said.

 Brigham, the study's lead author, cautioned that the numbers are preliminary and the research paper has yet to be peer-reviewed.
 Beginning next week, teams of scientists will hike to the groves that experienced the most fire damage for the first time since the ashes settled.

-“I have a vain hope that once we get out on the ground the situation won’t be as bad, but that’s hope — that’s not science,” she said.
+“I have a vain hope that once we get out on the ground the situation won’t be as bad, but that’s hope — that’s not science,” she told the newspaper.

-The newspaper said the extent of the damage to one of the world’s most treasured trees is noteworthy because the sequoias themselves are incredibly well adapted to fire.
-The old-growth trees — some of which are more than 2,000 years old and 250 feet (76 meters) tall — require fire to burst their pine cones and reproduce.
+The newspaper said the extent of the damage to one of the world’s most treasured trees is noteworthy because the sequoia themselves are incredibly well adapted to fire.
+The old growth trees — some of which are more than 2,000 years old and 250 feet (76 meters) tall — require fire to burst their pine cones and reproduce.

 “One-hundred years of fire suppression, combined with climate change-driven hotter droughts, have changed how fires burn in the southern Sierra and that change has been very bad for sequoia,” Brigham said.